metarex-media/www-metarex-media/content/blog/2023-05-04-mpts-preview/index.md

     id   = "block2"
 >}}
-We also recently attended NAB, where Bruce and Katya spread the word about Metarex and gained numerous new backers, including Signiant, SDVI, GrayMeta, and Metaglue, who are all investing to help realize our vision for seamlessly flowing Metadata and releasing its full potential.
+We also recently attended NAB, where Bruce and Katya spread the word about MetaRex and gained numerous new backers, including Signiant, SDVI, GrayMeta, and Metaglue, who are all investing to help realize our vision for seamlessly flowing Metadata and releasing its full potential.